This post may contain affiliate links. Please read my disclaimer for more information.

 I’m not trying to make grinding your beans by hand sound like you just ran a marathon, but it isn’t as easy as hitting a button and letting an electric model do its thing while you sit on the couch.

-I have found that when I take the time to grind my coffee cup by hand, I appreciate the outcome a bit more, and I do find myself missing it when I am not able to do it.
+I have found that when I take the time to grind my coffee cup by hand, I appreciate the outcome a bit more, and I do find myself missing it when I cannot do it.

 I can’t tell you how many times we have had guests over, and they see our ROK coffee grinder model on our coffee bar and ask what it is.